 Otoplasty in Sandy Springs and Atlanta, GA

 While protruding or misshapen ears may be corrected with non-surgical newborn correction, surgical correction is required for older children and adults.
 Dr. Fishman performs otoplasty surgery to correct abnormally protruding or misshapen ears.
-Otoplasty commonly involves the shaping of the ear cartilage and tucking the ear closer to a more aesthetically pleasing position with the head.
+Otoplasty commonly involves the shaping of the ear cartilage and tucking the ear closer to a more aesthetically pleasing position with the head and facial outline.

 Otoplasty Surgery Treatment Details

 Adult patients may do well to have otoplasty surgery with local anesthesia (injection of numbing medicine) or general anesthesia (going to sleep with the help of an Anesthesiologist).
 Most children do best to have general anesthesia for otoplasty surgery.

 Dr. Fishman places the incisions for otoplasty in the natural crease behind the ear, to hide the resulting scars.
 She works through these incisions to sculpt and reshape the cartilage of the ears, bring the ears closer to the head, and reposition the soft tissues of the earlobes as needed.
 Upon completion of surgery, Dr. Fishman closes the behind-the-ear incisions with sutures and places a compressive headwrap over the ears.
 This dressing is removed the day after surgery, and a tennis headband-type dressing is then over the ears for approximately 1 week.

 - Otoplasty cosmetic surgery corrects overly protruding ears